Sandown & Lake F.C.

 Sandown & Lake F.C. are an amateur football club based in Sandown, Isle of Wight.

 The club are affiliated to the Hampshire Football Association and consist of two adult teams playing in the Isle of Wight League and nine youth teams at various age groups.

 History

 Originally founded in 1880 as Sandown Bay, the club initially played friendly matches until becoming founder members of the Isle of Wight League.

 In 1898 they joined the Southern League where they finished 4th in the short lived Division 2 South & West Section.
 At the same time, they also played in the Hampshire League but dropped out in 1900 after finishing bottom.

-They returned to the county league in 1903 as Sandown & Lake United, but after finishing bottom of the South Division five years running they again left in 1910.
+They returned to the county league in 1903 as Sandown & Lake United, but after finishing bottom of the South Division five years running they left again before the Great War.